tlittrell/pivot_table_lm/README.md

-# pivot_table_linear_model
+# Pivot tables are linear models

 ## Overview

+## Running the project

-This is your new Kedro project, which was generated using `Kedro 0.14.0` by running:
+This is your new Kedro project, which was generated using `Kedro 0.15.4` by running:

 ```
 kedro new